alew97/SimilarHomes/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.5.

+To Run Locally:
+- You must have all entries in listings.csv imported into MongoDb using the mongoimport command.
+The db name should be 'homes' and the entries will go into a collection that is also named 'homes'.
+If the entries are correctly imported, you should be able to call 'db.homes.find()' in the Mongo shell and the entries should appear.
+- You must have the Mongo daemon and Mongo shell running.
+Please go to the directory where MongoDb lives on your machine and run 'mongod' or '~/mongodb/bin/mongod' if that does not work.
+Open a new command line window and go to the same directory and run 'mongo' or '~/mongodb/bin/mongo'.
+- The server side must be running.
+Please cd into the 'server' directory and run 'node app.js'
+- You are now ready to spin up the app!
+Please run 'npm start' inside the SimilarHomes directory.

+To Test:
+- You must have mocha installed globally.
+Please run 'npm install -g mocha'.
+- Running 'ng lint' will lint the files and 'npm test' will run the test cases I have written.

 ## Considerations and Tradeoffs

 One of the main issues that I had while building this was how exactly I was going to implement the pagination, since I don't have much hands on experience on that front.
 I came across this awesome Mongoose plugin called mongoose-paginate: https://github.com/edwardhotchkiss/mongoose-paginate.
 This plugin allowed me to paginate the query results really simply, but when I ran a few queries to test the pagination, I realized that there are multiple database entires that refer to the same Home, because the original entry was modified and a new entry was made (the only difference is in the ModTimestamp).
 I wanted to remove these duplicates because it may look like there are 3 returned entries to a query on a UI, but all 3 are actually referring to the same Home.
 I wanted to implement only unique entries in the returned array using the Mongoose .distinct() call.
 However, I discovered that the .paginate() method from the mongoose-pagination plugin did not allow a chained .distinct() call so I didn't get to implement it that way.
 I'm sure there is a way to do it with the plugin, I just did not discover it.
 In retrospect, I would have done the pagination with a Mongoose .aggregate() call with $group to make the entries unique and the $limit and $skip to do pagination.